AmanBidla/TodayILearntTo/README.txt

+Clone a singly linked list with a random pointer to any other node Find intersection between two linkedlist
 Find all nodes between given 2 numbers in a binary search tree Change binary search tree to replace each node with sum of each nodes below Reverse a single linked list iteratively kreverse a single linked list
+Show all paths from root to leaf in binary tree
 Find number of nodes of BST
 mirror a BT
 check if tree is BST